EasyAbp/EasyAbpGuide/Getting-Start-to-Develop-Modules.md

 2. Open `MyModuleNameSettings.cs` and change **GroupName** to `EasyAbp.MyModuleName`.
 3. Open `MyModuleNameResource.cs` and replace `[LocalizationResourceName("MyModuleName")]` with `[LocalizationResourceName("EasyAbpMyModuleName")]`.

-## Step 5: Configure common.prop
+## Step 5: Configure common.prop & FodyWeavers.xml

-Modify the **common.prop** file with reference to: https://github.com/EasyAbp/PrivateMessaging/blob/master/common.props.
+1. Modify the **common.prop** file with reference to: https://github.com/EasyAbp/PrivateMessaging/blob/master/common.props.

-## Step 6: Configure FodyWeavers.xml

-After Building all the projects, **FodyWeavers.xml** will be generated to every project.
+2. After Building all the projects, **FodyWeavers.xml** will be generated to every project.
 Global replace `<ConfigureAwait />` to `<ConfigureAwait ContinueOnCapturedContext="false" />`.